fire1ce/3os.org/docs/guides/tools/htpasswd-generator.md

 ---
-description: This htpasswd password encryption applet is written in JavaScript, so the entire process runs within your browser.
-Nothing is transmitted to any server, we take your privacy and security serious.
+description: htpasswd password encryption applet is written in JavaScript.
+It can be used to generate, check, and update htpasswd files.
 ---

 # htpasswd Password Generator